Sabrinas Organizing

 Visit our post called 9 Surefire Ways to Downsize Your Life Without Guilt.

-After you clear out your area, now it's time to start clearing out their areas.
+After you clear out your area, it's time to start clearing out their areas.

 Pick one room they don't visit often.
 Basement, attic, or guest room work great.

 Ask your parents questions about the stuff in the room.
 Have your parents tell you about the different items.
-They probably have a story (Affiliate Link) about where they got it and what it means.
+They probably have a story (affiliate link) about where they got it and what it means.
 Everyone has stories to tell, so make it easy for them by asking your parent what these items mean to them.

 A question like this works great: "Mom / Dad, where did this item come from?
 It's really interesting."

 Take your time and go through this area with them.
 There may be heightened feelings about particular items in this space.
-Take note (by writing down or marking it with a dot sticker) of any extreme feelings - positive or negative.
-Those feelings will help you later determine if they will be willing to get rid of it or if you need to keep it.
-Dot stickers can be color-coordinated to the feelings of your parent.
-Red could be for keeping the item, and green could be for donating that item.
+Take note (by writing down or marking it with a dot sticker(affiliate)) of any extreme feelings - positive or negative.
+Those feelings will help you later determine whether they are willing to get rid of it or if you need to keep it.
+Dot stickers(affiliate) can be color-coordinated to the feelings of your parent.
+Red could indicate keeping the item, and green could indicate donating it.

-Please note these are affiliate links through Amazon (Affiliate Link), and at no additional cost, I will earn affiliate fees if you decide to make a purchase.
+Please note these are affiliate links through Amazon (affiliate link), and at no additional cost, I will earn affiliate fees if you decide to make a purchase.

 The Complete Series: